raylene-gsa/technology-modernization-fund/_pages/board.md

 ### Senior Tech Official from GSA - Permanent Member

-**Alan Thomas, Commissioner of the Federal Acquisition Service, U.S. General Services Administration**
+**Anil Cheriyan, Director Technology Transformation Services (TTS),  U.S. General Services Administration**

-{% include board-member.html path="headshots/thomas.jpg" alt-text="Alan Thomas" %} Sworn in as Commissioner for the U.S. General Services Administration’s Federal Acquisition Service on June 26, 2017, Alan Thomas oversees the delivery of more than $50 billion of products, services and solutions that save taxpayer dollars and enable federal agencies to accomplish their missions as efficiently as possible.
-Mr. Thomas brings more than 20 years of experience in both industry and government.
-He most recently served as a vice president with Artlin Consulting where he worked to build the processes and infrastructure to deliver large federal programs through government-wide contract vehicles.
+{% include board-member.html path="headshots/cheriyan.jpg" alt-text="Anil Cheriyan" %} Anil Cheriyan was appointed as the Director of the U.S. General Services Administration's Technology Transformation Services (TTS) in January 2019.
+TTS helps federal agencies build, buy, and share technology to achieve their digital transformation and modernization goals.
+Anil Cheriyan oversees the Presidential Innovation Fellows, 18F, IT Modernization Centers of Excellence, and TTS Solutions.
+Mr. Cheriyan brings more than 30 years of experience in industry.
+He most recently served as an Executive Vice President and Chief Information Officer at SunTrust Banks, where he led the transformation of the banks' digital, data, and operations.

 ---